 This trend was coupled with many events such as the Black Death, changes in the economy from land-based to money-based, and the increasingly greater cognizance among the peasants of their rights which culminated in the Peasants’ Revolt in England and similar revolts in other parts of Europe.

 The Black Death also caused a dearth of labor which further affected the social hierarchical relationships in feudal English society.
 The decline of feudalism in England by the 14th century also marked similar trends all over Europe.

 The decline of feudalism was happening all over Europe by the 14th century.
-By the beginning of the 16th century, feudalism had already ended in most parts of the Europe.
+By the beginning of the 16th century, feudalism had already ended in most parts of Europe.

 However, it remained in France where the 18th century French Revolution put a final end to it.
 Similarly, in Russia feudalism went on well until the mid-19th century when serfdom was finally abolished and marked an end to Russian feudalism.

-The end of feudalism in most parts of Europe was also an effect of the Renaissance and the consequent Industrial Revolution which increased demand for waged labor.
+The end of feudalism in most parts of Europe was also an effect of the Renaissance and the consequent Industrial Revolution which increased the demand for waged labor.